Sites in the post are closed due to CZU Lightning Fire Complex. Please check web sites on the latest info.

 It was a smoky November.
-So hazy, one cannot see ridges around Bay Area.
-Even coast had poor air quality.
+So hazy, one cannot see ridges around the Bay Area.
+Even the coast had poor air quality.
 We spent two weekends in a row doing nothing, and I felt anxious.
 Dunno how I decided that redwood forests on the west side of Santa Cruz Mountains should be okay to hike.

 There was another reason why we did nothing at all for almost half a month.
 Back in October Eugene injured his ankle and had trouble even to move it.
 I wished we would make a longer trail but taking into account his leg the only option was the shortest trail in the park – to and back from lime kilns.

 The Fall Creek unit of Henry Cowell State Park occupies a steep canyon on the side of Ben Lomond Mountain.
 The park is almost entirely wooded with dense second-growth redwood-dominant forests.
 The creek and lime kilns are the main attraction.